squinkylabs/SquinkyVCV/docs/keymap.md

 # Sequencer keyboard commands

-Please note that everything here has changed August 1 2019.

 Many key commands take input from the grid size set from the settings menu.
+Commands that are mapped to letter keys will usally work with either lower or upper case.
+In some selection operations, however, the shift key is used to extend a selection.

 ## Misc

-**n**: sets the end point of the sequence to the current cursor time.
+**n**: Sets the end point of the sequence to the current cursor time.
 Time is always quantized to the grid, even if snap to grid is off.

 **l**: Loops a range of bars from the track.
 Loop range is the bars that are on screen.
 May be turned on and off while playing.
 Moving the "viewport" to a different range of bars will change the loop range, even if you are playing when you do it.

 ## Moving around

-**cursor keypad**: moves cursor in two dimensions.
+**cursor keypad**: Moves cursor in two dimensions.
 Up and down by semitone, left and right by one grid unit.

-**ctrl-cursor**: moves left and right by a quarter note.
+**ctrl-cursor**: Moves left and right by a quarter note.

+**4 and 6** keys also move left and right by one grid unit, or a quarter note if the ctrl key is down.
+These alternate "cursor" keys are useful, as they will still work if the mouse isn't in the editor.
+Also since these keys are on both sides of most keyboard, one location will be comfortable for either left or right handed users.

-**home, end**: moved on bar earlier or later.
+**home, end**: Moved one bar earlier or later.

-**ctrl-hom, end**: moves to first bar or last bar in the sequence.
+**ctrl-home, end**: Moves to first bar or last bar in the sequence.

-**PgUp, PgDn**: moves up or down by an octave.
+**PgUp, PgDn**: Moves up or down by an octave.

 ## Selecting notes

-**ctrl-a** selects all the events in the track.
+**ctrl-a** Selects all the events in the track.

-**tab**: select next note.
+**tab**: Select next note.

-**ctrl-tab**: select previous note. (used to be shift tab).
+**ctrl-tab**: Select previous note.

-**shift-tab**: extends selection to next note.
+**shift-tab**: Extends selection to include the next note.

 **ctrl-shift-tab**: extends selection to the previous note.